Shared reading is the new focus area of PMB!

 The LIBRE project is working with 150 low-resource families in Villa El Salvador, in the south of Lima, to tell them about the power of reading and motivate them to read with their babies who started participating in LIBRE when they were 9-11 months old.
 Throughout 6 months, each family will receive 3 amazing children's books and reading tips from the LIBRE team.

 LIBRE is also evaluating any changes in families' shared reading habits, the young children's language development and child-caregiver bonding, to provide evidence for future reading interventions.

-During 2017, PMB also donated 630 El Hipo Volador (The Flying Hippo) books to low-resource families in different parts of Peru.
+During 2017, PMB also donated 2,450 El Hipo Volador (The Flying Hippo) books to low-resource families in different parts of Peru.
 Thanks to PMB supporters, we donated 630 books in the capital city Lima and the jungle communities of Contamana/Ucayali and Iquitos.
 Thanks to a large anonymous donor, PMB donated an additional 1,820 El Hipo Volador books to our sister organization, PRISMA.